yegor256/blog/_drafts/auth.md

 email=me@yegor256.com&password=itisasecret
 {% endhighlight %}

-The server matches provided information with its records and decides what to do.
+The server matches the provided information with its records and decides what to do.
-If the information is invalid, it returns the same login page, asking to enter all this again.
-When information is valid, the server returns something like this:
+If the information is invalid, it returns the same login page, asking you to enter it all again.
+If the information is valid, the server returns something like this:

 {% highlight text %}